sunsided/CarND-Advanced-Lane-Lines/README.md

 #### 1. Discussions of problems and pitfalls

 The implemented pipeline is far from perfect and definitely tailored towards the scenarios observed in the project videos.
 Because of that, most assumptions that are taken are likely to be invalid if the time of the day, the sky or simply the country changes.
-For example, if a lane fit is lost, one could argue that "staying at the right" side of the lane is a good idea - that is, unless you are in Britain, Hong Kong etc., where people drive on the left.
-At night, the color of the white lane lines might shift to a blue or red tint, depending on the street lights, so color corrections would be required.
+Even though it is not related to _detecting_ lane lines (rather than _relying_ on detections), here's an example that shows how simple assumptions can heavily break in the real world: If a car is to be steered according to the detected lane and a lane fit is lost, one could assume that "staying at the right" side of the lane is a good idea - that is, unless you are in Britain, Hong Kong etc., where people drive on the left; suddenly you'd find yourself becoming a ghost driver.
+As for the actual lane lines, at night, the color of the white lane lines might shift to a blue or red tint, depending on the street lights, so color corrections would be required.
+Under foliage, white stripes might reflect the green much more, etc.

 A lot of trouble in the challenge videos also comes from the static exposure setup of the camera.
 If the camera was able to adjust for overexposure e.g. by reducing shutter times, clearer views on the street could be obtained without having to fiddle around with thresholds that much.
 Reflections of the dashboard could be reduced by finding a better placement